 If you report government wages on both your U.S. and American Samoa tax returns, you can take a credit on your U.S. tax return for income taxes paid or accrued to American Samoa.
-Figure the credit on Form 1116, and attach that form to your U.S. tax return, Form 1040.
-Show your wages paid for services performed in American Samoa on Form 1116, line 1, as income from sources in a possession.
+Figure the credit on Form 1116, and attach that form to your U.S. tax return.
+Form 1040.
+Show your wages paid for services performed in American Samoa on Form 1116, line 1a, enter "American Samoa" on line g, and check box b above Part I.